 In high school, I didn't take any programming classes primarily because, get this, they wouldn't inflate my GPA compared to other options.
-(I guess no one told me high school GPA doesn't matter after...high school.)
-Instead, I focused on math and science and decided Meteorology was a good fusion of those fields.
-Luckily, I began to undo my detour by taking a Computer Science 101 course in the spring of my freshman year at the University of Miami.
+(I guess no one told me high school GPA doesn't matter after...high school.
+I've chilled out since then.)
+Instead, I focused on math and science and decided Meteorology might be a good fusion of those fields.
+Luckily, I took a Computer Science 101 course in the spring of my freshman year at the University of Miami.
 From there, I started plotting how to fit a Computer Science major into my degree.

-I should have been smart enough then to recognize where my heart was, but instead I pursued a PhD in Atmospheric Science at Rutgers University.
+While I likely would have been very happy starting a technology career after finishing at the University of Miami, I decided to pursue a PhD in Atmospheric Science at Rutgers University.
 I was drawn in by climate modeling.
 How cool is it that by writing code you can get statistics on current and future climate?
 In particular, I have fond memories of creating "idealized worlds" - essentially drawing my own continents - in a simple climate model and watching what happened.
 Unfortunately, abstract research doesn't always pay the bills.

 I finished my degree and spent a year as a postdoctoral researcher cobbling together some scientific software to help with data analysis.
-In the process, I realized I loved building the software but just didn't have much of a passion for doing scientific data analysis anymore.
+In the process, I realized I loved writing the code but just didn't have much of a passion for doing scientific data analysis anymore.
 I also surprised myself and married another PhD student, which made the prospect of constantly moving between the somewhat limited locations of employment in my field as often as each year even more unappealing.
 These factors led me to finally "flip the switch" and become a web developer, and I often wonder why I didn't do that sooner.
-(I did meet my wife and her cat because of graduate school, so that alone made it worth it!)
+(I did meet my wife, her cat, and some of my best friends because of graduate school, so it was worth it in the end!)

-Don't be afraid to pursue what you love, and it's never too late to switch.
+Don't be afraid to pursue what you love, and it's never too late to find something new.

 1) Wait, you have a PhD?
 Why are you doing web development?

 Why not?
-Yes, I have a PhD, but I get more enjoyment and fulfillment out of building websites.
+Yes, I have a PhD, but at this stage in my life a career in technology is a better fit.
 I may write an article about my experience at some point in the future.
 In the meantime, check out my bio for more explanation.

 2) But don't you want to be a professor?

-Eh, maybe at some point I did.
+Yes, at various points in my life.
 But a lot of people I've talked to are unaware that a PhD doesn't guarantee you a job as a professor.
 Here's a simple example that might illuminate why: